github-aws-runners/terraform-aws-github-runner/examples/multi-runner-v2/README.md

 The v2 interface keeps provider-owned settings inside the selected provider configuration.
-For example, VPC and subnet settings are under `global_config_compute_provider.aws.ec2`, while the per-lane instance types and AMI filter are under each lane's compute provider block.
+For example, VPC and subnet settings are under `global_config_compute_provider.aws.ec2`, while the per-lane instance types and AMI configuration are under each lane's compute provider block.
+The optional `ami` variable can provide per-lane AMI filters and owners, which is useful for test environments with locally registered images.

 Configure the GitHub App variables before applying: